farao-community/farao-community.github.io/pages/docs/input-data/crac-json.md

 **A CRAC object model has been designed in FARAO** in order to store all the aforementioned information.
 This page aims at presenting:

-the content and the organization of the data present in the FARAO CRAC object model, how a FARAO CRAC object can be built, either using the java API, or using the FARAO internal Json CRAC format.
+- the content and the organization of the data present in the FARAO CRAC object model,
+- how a FARAO CRAC object can be built, either using the java API,
+- or using the FARAO internal Json CRAC format.

-Note that other pages of this documentation describe how the FARAO CRAC object model can be built with other standard CRAC formats, such as the CORE Merged-CB Crac format, the security limit format, or the CRAC CSE Format.
+Note that other pages of this documentation describe how the [FARAO CRAC object model can be built with other standard CRAC formats](crac-import), such as the CORE Merged-CB CRAC format, the security limit format, or the CRAC CSE Format.

 ### Full CRAC examples